 The offeror is to state the anticipated publication date of an offer document and as precise a timetable for implementation of the offer as possible.
-If the latter indicates that the offer document will be published significantly later than stated in the press release, it is appropriate to announce this in a separate press release.
+If the latter indicates it later transpires that the offer document will be published significantly later than stated in the press release, it is appropriate to announce this in a separate press release.
+If it transpires instead that the offer is expected to be completed in a shorter period than is provisionally stated in the press release, the final timetable included in the offer document should be amended.
+However, prior to a significant shortening of the period, the offeror is to solicit the views of the offeree company's board regarding contraction of the timetable.
+If the opinions of the offeror and the offeree company's board differ, guidance from the Swedish Securities Council should be requested.